 Victims lose their identity – it’s the price they pay for speaking out to the media.

-One victim, Jen*, was harassed from her colleagues when she began working as a detective.
+One victim, Jen*, was harassed by her colleagues when she began working as a detective.
 She was new to that particular office.
-Her colleagues started by making inappropriate comments about the clothes she wore,
+Her colleagues started by making inappropriate comments about the clothes she wore.

 “This white one, there’s a white long-sleeved one, it would have been winter, this one here was when the colleague said that I have massive boobs in them, or am I wearing a push up bra.”